pywbem/pywbemtools/README.rst

 * Use an integrated mock WBEM server to try out commands.
 The mock server can be loaded with CIM objects defined in MOF files or via Python scripts.

+Pywbemlistener manages WBEM indication listeners that run on the local system as background processes.
+It provides functionality to:

+* Start and stop listeners.

+* List and show details of listeners.

+* Send test indications to listeners.

 Installation
 ------------